rttrorg/rttr/doc/md_pages/tutorial.md

 Tutorial   {#tutorial_page}
 ========
 This tutorial will guide you through the basic usage of RTTR.
-It is separated in two parts, using the @ref rttr::type "type" class and binding types.
+It is separated in two parts, using the @ref rttr::type "type" class and register types.

 Working with rttr::type
 -----------------------